UKCloud/documentation/articles/azure/azs-how-setup-monitoring.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Configure Azure Monitor for VMs on Azure Stack
+toc_title: Configure Azure Monitor for VMs on Azure Stack Hub
 toc_fullpath: Users/How To/azs-how-setup-monitoring.md
 toc_mdlink: azs-how-setup-monitoring.md
 ---

-# How to configure Azure Monitor for VMs on Azure Stack | UKCloud Ltd
+# How to configure Azure Monitor for VMs on Azure Stack Hub | UKCloud Ltd

 ## Overview

 Azure Monitor is the platform service that provides a single source for monitoring Azure resources.
 With Azure Monitor, you can visualise, query, route, archive, and otherwise take action on the metrics and logs coming from resources in Azure.

-This article will enable the following solutions for Azure Stack VMs:
+This article will enable the following solutions for Azure Stack Hub VMs:

 -  [Azure Monitor for VMs](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/vminsights-overview)

 ## Prerequisites

-To complete the steps in this article, you must have appropriate access to a subscription in the Azure and Azure Stack portal.
+To complete the steps in this article, you must have appropriate access to a subscription in the Azure and Azure Stack Hub portal.

 ## Enabling Azure Monitor for VMs